junior-jl/learning-python/object-oriented-programming/notes.md

 The double underscores mean that is a special method that the Python interpreter will treat as a special case.

 The initializer is a special method because it does not have a return type.
-The first parameter of **\_\_init\_\_** is **self**, which is a way to refer to the object beign initialized.
+The first parameter of **\_\_init\_\_** is **self**, which is a way to refer to the object being initialized.
 It is always a good practice to define it as the first member method in the class definition.

 Initializers are called when an object of a class is created.
 Example: